Happy Spring Eve Eve!

 Hello out there!!!

-With spring finally here, and my littlest peanut already 7 months old, I’m finally stepping out of my winter/new-mom hibernation and preparing some exciting things in 2018/2019!
+With spring finally here, and my littlest peanut already seven months old, I’m finally stepping out of my winter/new-mom hibernation and sketching out my seven-book series.
+It feels good to be back in the saddle after becoming a mom again, and experiencing this magical transformation for a second time.

 Photo courtesy of Barrett/Flickr.

 It has been quite some time since I’ve posted, but I’ve been hard at work.
 Research and writing continues, and life’s experiences continue to inspire the details and depths of my characters and story (dear life, please let me up for air).

 This year has been a challenging one, and despite a profound sense of loss (or maybe because of it), I feel more deeply thankful for all that I have – a family that I love and can’t live without, friends that make me laugh, good health, a roof over my head, a job that pays the bills, and the freedom to be myself and choose the life I want (a huge thank you to all responsible parties).